raofida75/predict-customer-response/README.md

 1. What features primarily influence customer use of the offer?

 The feature importance assigned by three models indicates that the term of the membership is the most critical element influencing how customers respond to the offer.
-The top three variables for all three models were nearly identical for each offer type: `tenure of the member`, `income`, and `age`.
+The top three variables for all three models were nearly identical for each offer type:
+- `tenure of the member`
+- `income`
+- `age`.
 However, the order of income and age changed based on the type of offer.

 2. Given the data available, including the offer attributes and user demographics, indicate whether a user would accept an offer?

 I've decided to use a single model with offer type as a categorical variable to predict whether or not the consumer will respond to the offer, with 'offer success' as a target variable.
 This model achieved an `AUC score of around 78 percent`.

 I also created three separate models for each offer type, with the models for the bogo and discount offer types performing well.
 Despite the fact that the model performance of the informational offer was significantly worse, it is still acceptable in this stage of research.